- Year 2020

 - medicines that are (virtually) equivalent to a registered medicine, but not included in appendix 1 of the Healthcare Insurance Regulations (Regeling zorgverzekering);

 - medicines that are still being clinically tested and that will be made available for distressing cases;

 - medicines administered to you when hospitalised or for medical specialist treatment.
 In that case, those medicines form part of that care

-You need a prescription.
-A GP, a medical specialist, an orthodontist, a dentist, an obstetrician, a doctor for the mentally disabled, a sports doctor, a specialist geriatrics doctor, a nursing specialist, an A&E doctor, or a physician assistant may issue a prescription for most medicines.
+A physician (which also includes a GP, a medical specialist, a doctor for the mentally disabled, a sports doctor, a specialist geriatrics doctor, a nursing specialist and A&E doctor), an orthodontist, a dentist, an obstetrician and a physician assistant may issue a prescription for most medicines.
 This is subject to the condition that the prescribed medicine is related to the care that the prescribing party generally provides.